tagoso/dataviz-tago-so/src/uniswap.md

 | `LP Tokens Outstanding`               | Total LP tokens in circulation                |
 | `Pool Ownership %`                    | Share held by each LP                         |

-In v2 models, all the fees are just thrown into the LP pool for each token pair.
+In v2 models, all the fees are just thrown into the LP pool for each token pair, luke a big bathtub.

 ### Learning Outcomes